snd/hertz/README.md

-**useful functions for working with frame-rates, sample-rates, other rates, time durations, frequencies, etc and for keeping constant fps. written in [rust](https://www.rust-lang.org/).**
+**useful functions for working with frame-rates, sample-rates, other rates, time durations, frequencies, etc and for keeping a constant framerate. written in [rust](https://www.rust-lang.org/).**

 to use add `hertz = "*"`